Resume and Cover Letters

 Font: Choose a basic, easy-to-read font such as Times New Roman, Arial or Helvetica in a 10- to 14-point size.
 Use black ink.

-• Paper: Use 8-1/2" by 11"resumé-quality paper in a light color such as white or off-white.
-Buy envelopes and cover letter paper to match your resumé.
+• Paper: Use 8-1/2 inch by 11 inch paper in a light color such as white or off-white.

-• Spacing: Margins of 0.7 to 1 inch and double spacing between headings improves readability.
+• Spacing: Margins of 1 inch and double spacing between headings improves readability.

 • Layout: Use bullets, bold, capitalization, and underlining sparingly to call attention to the most important information.
 Leave some white space to create an uncluttered look.